atlassian/gray-matter-loader/readme.md

 yarn webpack --watch
 ```

-Now open the _index.html_ file in the example folder in a browser to see the output.Go ahead and edit sample.md and/ or webapck.config.js to test different use cases.
+Now open the _index.html_ file in the example folder in a browser to see the output.
+Go ahead and edit sample.md and/ or webapck.config.js to test different use cases.